Megaparsec 4 and 5

 Published on February 23, 2016, last updated June 1, 2017

-This post is an attempt to summarize progress made by the Megaparsec project from its initial release 25 September 2015 to present day and discuss planned improvements in version 5.
+This post is an attempt to summarize progress made by the Megaparsec project from its initial release 25 September 2015 to present day and discuss the planned improvements in version 5.

 Questions and answers

-Upon release Megaparsec got quite positive reception and it’s obviously used now by people, there are some projects on Hackage that depend on it and steady feedback of propositions on issue tracker.
+Upon release Megaparsec received quite positive reception and it’s obviously used now by people, there are some projects on Hackage that depend on it and steady feedback of propositions on issue tracker.
 Of course it didn’t replace Parsec and I doubt it will ever succeed at this, which is OK.

 Some people had doubts that are summarized in this list:

 There are lots of tutorials explaining how to use Parsec.
 Megaparsec has none.

 How do I know that this library is robust and reliable?
 Maybe it has bugs that have been fixed in Parsec long time ago?

 What about performance?
 Is Megaparsec slower than Parsec?

 Megaparsec has a site now, where several tutorials are published.
 This, combined with documentation, which is quite good and is kept up-to-date, should be enough to start with most parsing tasks.
 The tutorials will be updated as Megaparsec becomes more advanced in future versions.